apify/apify-docs/docs/tutorials/run_actor_and_retrieve_data_via_API.md

 There are cases where you do not have a server and the run is too long to use a synchronous call.
 In these cases, periodic polling of the run status is the solution.

-You run the actor with the [usual API call](#run-the-actor-or-task) shown in the beginning of this article.
+You run the actor with the [usual API call](#run-the-actor-or-task) shown above.
 This will run the actor and give you back the run info JSON.
 From this JSON, extract the `id` field.
 It is the ID of the actor run that you just started.

 Then, you can set an interval that will poll the Apify API (let's say every 5 seconds).
 In every interval, you will call the [Get run](https://apify.com/docs/api/v2#/reference/actors/run-object/get-run) endpoint to retrieve the run's status.
 Simply replace the `RUN_ID` with the ID you extracted earlier in the following URL.